marioskogias/bob.learn.mlp/doc/c_cpp_api.rst

 .. note::

-  The include directory can be discovered using :py:func:`xbob.learn.mlp.get_include`.
+  The include directory can be discovered using :py:func:`bob.learn.mlp.get_include`.

 Machine
 -------

 .. cpp:type:: PyBobLearnMLPMachineObject

-   The pythonic object representation for a :py:class:`xbob.learn.mlp.Machine` object.
+   The pythonic object representation for a :py:class:`bob.learn.mlp.Machine` object.

    .. code-block:: cpp